Vani0904/psp-work-diary/week-5.md

 - Created database using Azure
 - Connected database to Project
 - Successfully passed relevant details from the database to the project
+- Spoke with our client and got feedback on changes